auth0/Lock.Android/README.md

 Auth0 account = new Auth0("{YOUR_AUTH0_CLIENT_ID}", "{YOUR_AUTH0_DOMAIN}");
 ```

-Alternatively, if you are using _custom domains_ and require to specify a different URL to fetch the Lock widget configuration from, you can use the 3 String constructor:
+Alternatively, if you are using _custom domains_ and are required to specify a different URL to fetch the Lock widget configuration from, you can use the 3 String constructor:

 ```java
 Auth0 account = new Auth0("{YOUR_AUTH0_CLIENT_ID}", "{YOUR_AUTH0_DOMAIN}", "{THE_CONFIGURATION_DOMAIN}");